salkuadrat/universe/README.md

 ## Example Project

 There is a complete example project in the `example` folder.\
-Check it out to learn the many use cases you can use this library.
+Check it out to learn the many use cases for using Universe.

 You can also try a working example with [universe.apk](universe.apk).